ShimmerEngineering/Shimmer-MATLAB-ID/README.md

-Readme.txt file for Shimmer Matlab Instrument Driver
+Readme txt file for Shimmer Matlab Instrument Driver
 ----------------------------------------------------

 The Shimmer Matlab Instrument Driver package is a set of Matlab .m files designed to assist users of the